chiragbaid7/Url_Shortener/Readme.md

 - store billions of records.
 - There are no relationships(No Joins) between records—other than storing which user created a URL.
 - The service is read-heavy.
-- The service requires huge space of storage
+- The service requires huge space for storage